visheshgupta1495/Smart-Dustbin/README.md

 # Smart-Dustbin
-Arduino code i nthe text file above.
+Arduino code in the text file above.